kraflab/dsda-doom/README.md

 - You do not need to (and can't) set the complevel when playing heretic.
 It is implicitly set to `0`, since heretic is based on doom v1.2.
 - Setting the "Status Bar and Menu Appearance" option to "not adjusted" will have no effect for heretic (it will default instead to "Doom format").
 - The "Apply multisampling" automap option is disabled for heretic.
-- Arbitrary music file replacement is currently disabled (even for doom).
-This will be fixed.
 - The automap is partially supported.
 It's functional but does not have, for example, the parchment background.
 That being said, many of the extra features added in prboom+ also apply to the heretic automap.
 Automap colors are not configurable for heretic.
 - Some of the more advanced features are not implemented for heretic yet, and using them may cause crashes or other odd behaviour.
 This includes ghost players, key frames (working but not always in sync), and the analysis code.
 - Heretic cheats aren't implemented yet, but you should be able to use the corresponding doom ones.